‘Bachelor’ Star Arie Luyendyk Jr. And Lauren Burnham Announce Wedding Date And Venue

-The Bachelor star Arie Luyendyk Jr. and his fiance Lauren Burnham have officially announced their wedding plans.
+The Bachelor star Arie Luyendyk Jr. and his fiancee, Lauren Burnham, have officially announced their wedding plans.
 The couple got engaged after Arie chose to propose to Becca Kufrin during the finale, but later called off the engagement in hopes of winning Lauren back.

-According to a May 23 report by Us Weekly Magazine, Arie Luyendyk Jr. and Lauren Burnham appeared on The View this week to reveal that they have set their wedding date and booked a venue.
+According to a May 23 report by Us Weekly, Arie Luyendyk Jr. and Lauren Burnham appeared on The View this week to reveal that they have set their wedding date and booked a venue.
 The pair announced that they will be getting married on January 12, 2019 in Hawaii.

 “We are very excited to tell you guys that we have booked a venue, and we are getting married in Hawaii on January 12, next year,” Burnham said during her appearance on the show.